 Specializing in the treatment and management of stuttering

-FMPC is an intensive program for people who stutter.
-The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques as well as dealing with the psychological aspects of stuttering.
+Fluency Management Program of the Carolinas (FMPC) is an intensive three-week summer program for people who stutter, ages 6 and older.
+The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques, while also working to minimize avoidance behaviors that are commonly associated with stuttering.

 Since stuttering is thought by some to have more covert symptoms (i.e., substitutions of words and avoidance of sounds, words, people and places) than overt manifestations (i.e., repetitions, prolongations, and postural fixations), the covert symptoms should not be overlooked.
 To this point, we work with the participants in accepting their disorder.
 This does not mean that they have to love or even like their stutter, but accept it.
 It is our belief that this is a difficult thing for people who stutter to do without first, or simultaneously, improving their dysfluent speech.
 Therefore, our goal is to teach clients ways to better manage their stuttering and decrease the dependency on other techniques often used to mask stuttering.